 The 4-byte binary CoAP message header is defined in section 3 of IETF RFC 7252 [1].

-Confirmable (CON), Acknowledgement (ACK) and Reset (RST) messages shall be supported.
+Confirmable (CON), Non-confirmable (NON), Acknowledgement (ACK) and Reset (RST) messages shall be supported.
 The Reset message is used to send an error message in response to a malformed Confirmable message in CoAP layer.

 GET, PUT, POST and DELETE methods shall be supported. oneM2M primitives map to these methods.